doughtnerd/wrangler-di/README.md

 return <SignInPage allowGoogleSignIn={false} />
 ```

+## Typescript Support
+This library was built in TS and hopefully provides useful types you can use.
+The best way to see how to use Typescript here is to look at the example project [found here](./example/src)

 ## FAQ
 ### Why are there no hooks or contexts that I can use?
-First, Context is useful in many scenarios but is both over-used and used inappropriately.
-Often using Context makes the component that uses it harder build, test, and re-use.
+First, because context is useful in many scenarios but is both over-used and used inappropriately.
+Often using context makes the component that uses it harder build, test, and re-use.

-Second, because Context and hooks defeat the purpose of using dependency injection in the first place - especially
+Second, because context and hooks defeat the purpose of using dependency injection in the first place - especially when those hooks/contexts involve side-effects that change the world ***outside*** of the component.

 ## Warnings - Possible errors if you don't follow
 - Don't update the array used in withProviders at runtime